ocaml/ocaml/release-info/introduction.md

 # What does an OCaml version mean?

-OCaml releases follow a linux-like scheme for its version string.
+OCaml releases follow a linux-like scheme for their version string.
 The OCaml version string consists in three numbers, optionally followed by either a prerelease or development tag (`%i.%i.%i[~alpha%i|~beta%i|~rc%i|+%s]`).
-For example, 4.14.1, 5.1.0~alpha2 and 5.3.0+dev0-2023-12-22 are OCaml versions.
+For example, 4.14.1, 5.1.0~alpha2 and 5.3.0+dev0-2023-12-22 are valid OCaml versions.

 - The first version number (4 in 4.14.1) is the major version of OCaml.
   This version number is updated when major new features are added to the OCaml